nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

     2.1 On the **Clients** view, locate the new member in the Clients list and click **Register** in the corresponding row

     2.2 In the opening dialog, click **Register**.
-A registeration request is sent to the X-Road Governing Authority
+A registration request is sent to the X-Road Governing Authority

     Note: Once the request is approved, the new member appears as "Registered" - it can be set as Owner member.